talkable/talkable-docs/source/integration/magento2.rst

 .. warning::

-  Change these settings only if you have configured custom placements for these campaign types in your Talkable dashboard.
+  Only change these settings if you have configured custom placements for these campaign types in your Talkable dashboard.
 Incorrect values will prevent your Standalone or Dashboard campaign from showing.

    .. image:: /_static/img/magento2/configure6.jpg